George Wythe: Judicial decisions

 In one of Wythe's last cases, Hudgins v.
 Wright (1806), Wythe "singlehandedly tried to abolish slavery by judicial interpretation," according to Paul Finkelman.
 Jackey Wright, an enslaved person, sued Houlder Hudgins (who, incidentally, had purchased Chesterville from Wythe) for freedom for herself and her two children.
 Wright based her claim on her descent from American Indians, including a woman named Butterwood Nan.
 Indians were considered free in Virginia by this time.
 Wythe ruled in favor of Wright on two grounds.
 He examined the women and noted that all three generations of the family showed only Indian and white ancestry, with no evidence of African ancestry.
 Because Hudgins did not provide definite proof of Wright's descent from a slave mother, Wythe considered Wright and her children "presumptively free".
 Alternatively, Wythe held that "all men were presumptively free in Virginia in consequence of the 1776 Declaration of Rights."
 This was similar to a contemporary ruling in Brom and Bett v.
 Ashley, which held that Massachusetts' Constitution upheld freedom for all men.

 When Hudgins appealed to the Virginia Supreme Court after Wythe's murder, all judges unanimously affirmed Wythe's decision, allowing Wright freedom, but only on limited grounds.
 Wythe's former student St. George Tucker affirmed Wythe's ruling only on the particular and limited nature of Indian enslavement in the state.
 The other extensive opinion in the case was by Judge Spencer Roane, another former student of Wythe, who contrasted the presumption of freedom for Indians and condemned Hudgins for failing to introduce evidence of any black ancestry of those seeking their freedom.
 Thus, all the appellate judges held that the two-decades-old Declaration of Rights did not apply to blacks.
-Although Tucker (an enslaver) rejected this judicial route to freedom, he had written in favor of emancipation.
+Although Tucker (a slave owner) rejected this judicial route to freedom, he had written in favor of emancipation.
 He continued to fight for emancipation in other political venues.